muratk3n/thirdwave/en/README.md

 ---

+Sure the Sun is hotter than lava, but not a million times hotter.
+It's only five times hotter.

+---

 Easy to intuit the Sun is liquid.
 What is the hottest natural thing we know on Earth?
 It is lava.
 And lava is liquid, it flows.
 We know this.
-So why do some readily accept the gaseous condition?
+So why do some so readily accept the gaseous hyphothsis?

 ---